UFO High Bays vs. LED Tubes: A 10-Year Lifetime Cost Analysis

 The "Budget" Trap: Lumen Depreciation and L70 Failure

-A common mistake in TCO calculations is underestimating lumen depreciation.
-According to the IES LM-80-21 Standard, which measures how LED chips maintain their light output over time, quality matters immensely.
-Many budget LED shop lights or tubes experience L70 failure (dropping to 70% of their initial brightness) within 15,000 to 25,000 hours.
+A common oversight in TCO calculations is underestimating lumen depreciation.
+According to the IES LM-80-21 Standard, which measures LED chip light output over time, quality impacts longevity.
+Many budget LED shop lights or tubes may reach L70 failure (dropping to 70% of initial brightness) within 15,000 to 25,000 hours.

-In a shop operating 12 hours a day, those "cheap" fixtures will likely require a full replacement within 3 to 4 years.
-Conversely, a pro-grade UFO high bay, supported by IES TM-21-21 lifetime projections, is designed to maintain performance for 50,000 to 60,000 hours.
+In a facility operating 12 hours a day, lower-tier fixtures may require replacement within 3 to 5 years.
+Conversely, a pro-grade UFO high bay, validated by IES TM-21-21 lifetime projections, is typically engineered to maintain performance for 50,000 to 60,000 hours.

 Metric Pro-Grade UFO High Bays Standard LED Tubes/Shop Lights